Gabriel2409/obsidian_notes/Kafka.md

 - Note that if no consumer group is specified, kafka will create one for the individual consumer.
 This group is temporary

 - Rebalance = moving partitions between consumers

   - When
     - a consumer leaves of joins a group
     - an admin adds a new partition into a topic
   - Strategy:
     - Eager Rebalance: all consumers stop, give up their membership of partition, then rejoin the group and get a new partition assignment (no guarantee they will get back the same partition)
     - Cooperative Rebalance (or Incremental rebalance)
       - Reassign a small subset of the partitions from one consumer to another
       - Other consumers are not interrupted
       - can go through several iterations to find a stable alignment

 - Static group membership
   - By default, when a consumer leaves a group, its partitions are revoked and reassigned.
 It will get a new member ID when rejoining
   - However, we can specify a group.instance.id to make it a static member.
 If it leaves and comes back within the session.timeout.ms, it will get its partition back (without triggering a rebalance)

 #### Important properties

 Delivery semantics

 - at most once: offsets are committed as soon as the message batch is received.
 If the processing goes wrong, the message will be lost
 - at least once: offsets are committed after the message batch is processed.
 This can result in duplicate processing.
 - exactly once: can be achieved with kafka to kafka workflows using the transactional API.
 Alternatively, this can be done with the at least once delivery if the consumer is idempotent

+- Consumers in a group talk to a consumer groups coordinator.
+To detect consumers that are down, there is a
+  - heartbeat mechanism: send hearbeat to coordinator (by default 3s)
+  - poll mechanism: poll from brokers
+- Both mechanism prove the consumer is alive => In kafka, consumers are encouraged to process data fast and poll often

 ## Starting kafka